- Telecom Billing Tutorial

 A pre-itemization discount is one that modifies the price of each event to which it applies to determine a rerated price.
 This discount also comes in billing time discount category, but this is related to rating of the calls.
 Other billing time discounts leave the price of the event unmodified.
 A pre-itemization discount cannot incorporate product charges, only event charges.

 The size of a discount is determined using a series of discount steps and thresholds.
 Discount steps allow the size of the discount to be changed when particular thresholds are reached.

 For example, a discount for telephony events could depend upon the number of minutes spent calling with 10 percent off after 100 minutes and 20 percent off after 200 minutes.

 Each discount should have at least one step.
 Further steps can be added if the discount is required to become more or less favorable with greater volumes.
 Each discount step can have its discount expressed as either an amount of money or a percentage (but not both).

-There could be a infinite type of discounts given to the end customer but it depends on what your billing supports.
-There are following simple but very good type of discounts which can be offered:
+There could be infinite types of discounts given to the end customer, but it depends on what your billing supports.
+Following are the simple, but very good types of discounts, which can be offered −

 These are the discounts where a set of products & events determine the discounts for another set of products & events.

 For example, "10 SMS free if more than $30 is spent on mobile calls".
 Here mobile calls determine the discount and SMS product gets the discounts, such type of discounts are called cross product discounts.

 These are only applicable to the portion of the set of events or money spent that falls between the assigned discount thresholds.
 For example, in the following diagram, 0% off for a spend of $0-$100 threshold or 0-100 events threshold, 5% off for a spend of $100-$200 threshold or 100-200 events threshold, etc.